Trevor4811/Cross-Sums-Sudoku-Z3-SMT-Encoding/README.md

 ## Using CrossSumSudoku:

-The CrossSumSudoku module contains one function that takes in the horizontal and vertical cross sums of a puzzle in the form of two arrays as seen in the example below, returns an array of the Suduko answer or a string that there was "No solution found"
+The CrossSumSudoku module contains one function that takes in the horizontal and vertical cross sums of a puzzle in the form of two arrays as seen in the example below, and returns an array of the Suduko answer or a string that there was "No solution found"

 ```Python
 import CrossSumSudoku